martinohanlon/BlueDot/README.rst

 status
 ------

-Beta - it works well, the api is stable but errors maybe experienced for edge cases.
-Be sure to raise an `issue`_ if you experience problems.
+Production - under active development.
+Be sure to raise an `issue`_ if you have a feature request or experience problems.

 .. _Martin O'Hanlon: https://github.com/martinohanlon
 .. _stuffaboutco.de: http://stuffaboutco.de